brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 23 bht.md

 2. "And here again, he brings forward to view that Queen which philosophers are accustomed almost to adore."
 3. "How much there is in us that is sound or uncorrupted may be easily gathered from this passage, which enjoins us to correct chiefly the reason or mind, in which we are apt to imagine that there is nothing but what is virtuous and deserves commendation."

+### Philip Schaff:
+1. "The paradox is frequent in the Scriptures, and need occasion no practical difficulty."
+2. "Both are grammatically admissible.
+The New Testament use of ‘sprint’ favors the latter, since the unrenewed human spirit is rarely spoken of."
+3. "But a process is referred to, in which this ‘indwelling Spirit’ of the mind is the continuous Agent."

 ### Archibald T. Robertson:
 1. "That ye be renewed (ανανεουσθα).
 Present passive infinitive...to make new (young) again."
 2. "The spirit (τω πνευματ).
 Not the Holy Spirit, but the human spirit."